 Typewriter Pull Ups

-Typewriters are an advanced pull up.
-In a wide grip, palms facing away from you, pull your chin to your left hand, slide your chin to the right hand keeping it above the bar, and then lower back to center.
+Typewriters are advanced pull-ups.
+In a wide grip, palms facing away from you, pull your chin to your left hand, slide your chin to the right hand keeping it above the bar, and then lower back to the center.

 Repeat but in reverse this time, pulling your chin to your right hand, sliding it to the left, and then back down.